-Below are the results to date for the 2022 State of the CF Union survey, part 8.
+Below are the results to date for the 2022 State of the CF Union survey.
+This is the eighth and the last part of the Survey, Wrap up which covers why you like/don't like CF, your work, how you work and your comments.

 For those of you who don't have time to read it now, here is a link to Download the PDF and read it later.

-If you want to see the other 7 sections, just click on the section below.
+If you want to see the other 7 parts, just click on the section below.

 1. Server Environment | 2.
 Your Environment | 3.
 Frameworks and Methodology | 4.
 Tools | 5.
 Your Programming Background | 6.
 ColdFusion Community | 7.
 Deployment | 8.
 Wrap up